-Hepatology Patient Need
+Hepatology Patient Information

 The prevalence of liver disease has increased significantly in recent years.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health, it is estimated that 20 percent of Americans with Non-Alcoholic Fatty Liver Disease (NAFLD) have Non-Alcoholic Steatohepatitis (NASH).
 It is believed that 3 to 12 percent of adult Americans have NASH.1

 NAFLD is an umbrella term for a spectrum of liver conditions that begin with a build-up of hepatic fat, which can set the stage for inflammation that may promote scarring known as fibrosis.
 Over time, fibrosis can progress to potentially fatal cirrhosis and even a form of liver cancer called hepatocellular carcinoma.